nicholasaleks/SecDev-Test/brute_force_by_timing/README.md

 - You may now uninstall Docker.
 If running Debian, it can be removed using APT:

 - You may also delete the directory in which you cloned this repository.

+As git is out of scope, the script does not uninstall it.